3240 Noela Drive

 would adapt nicely to bed and breakfast and opened it for guests.

-her involvement with B and B she is active in the local art scene,
+her involvement with B and B she was active in the local

-serving on the Honolulu Academy of Arts Board.
-She is also an honorary
+Honolulu Museum of Art Board.
+She is also an honorary member